witchard-wang/MovieGenreClassification/README.md

 In order to run scraper must add tmdbsimple to python environment `pip install tmdbsimple`

+In order to run imageClassification must add tensorflow to python environment `pip install tensorflow`.
+You would need to configure tensorflow to your system's requirements to have the prediction model working properly.

 Extracting colors from image
 `pip install colorthief`